The Surprising Real Names Of 30 Celebrities

 The rapper has said the stage name explains his split personality.

 'The nickname is something I made up,' said Ludacris.
-'Part of me is calm, cool, and collective, while the other side is just beyond crazy.'
+'Part of me is calm, cool, and collective (sic), while the other side is just beyond crazy.'

 Before becoming a rapper, Ludacris was known as 'Chris Luva Luva' on Atlanta's Hot 97.